I’ve been a marijuana smoker most of my adult life. You’d enjoy trying out my wicked glass bongs, hammers, and bubblers.

 It was like five cannabis strains in one!

-Simply stated, the unique power and benefits of vaporizing are: you don’t get combustion toxins; you control what cannabinoids you inhale; your high is clearer and more diverse; you use less marijuana; you have increased security because there’s less marijuana odor; you use vaporizer digital temperature control to create an almost-infinite variety of marijuana inhalation and psychoactive experiences.
+Simply stated, the unique power and benefits of vaporizing are: you don’t get combustion toxins; you control what cannabinoids you inhale; your high is clearer and more diverse; you use less marijuana; you have increased security because there’s less marijuana odor; you use marijuana vaporizer digital temperature control to create an almost-infinite variety of marijuana inhalation and psychoactive experiences.

 Read this vaporizing marijuana versus smoking article that contains other interesting facts about smoking versus vaping cannabis.

-Since the article was published, people in the vaporizer industry and the cannabis community networked with me about vaporizers, and I’ve tested all major vaporizer brands, both portable and home units.
+Since the article was published, people in the vaporizer industry and the cannabis community networked with me about vaporizers, and I’ve tested all major marijuana vaporizer brands, both portable and home units.

-Also note that there’s been massive popularity for vape pens that vaporize pre-loaded cartridges of hash oil or high-CBD oil.
+Note there’s been massive popularity for vape pens that vaporize pre-loaded cartridges of hash oil or high-CBD oil.

 These pens are very portable, and sometimes you can stealth-consume with them because they look like e-cigs.
 I’ve sat at NFL football games vaping hash oil and nobody around me had a clue!